OWASP/Docker-Security/000 - Introduction.md

 In order to achieve this, this document first does an analysis of the threats caused by the technology.
 This is the basis for the ten points to follow.

+Each of those ten points has paragraphs in the following order:

+  * introduction,
+  * outline of threat scenarios,
+  * recommendation how to prevent the aforementioned threats,
+  * technical hint how to identify whether you might a problem here
+  * and eventually lists references (split in commercial and non-commercial ones)

+It is mostly agnostic to any orchestration framework or any other specific product (OS, programming language).